Charlottesville, Virginia: Still a Great Place To Visit

 Who knew when I started exploring Charlottesville, Virginia that the whole country would be watching in July and August of 2017?

 On my very first trip there, I wasn’t sure if I would even like this now-famous Southern town.
 I not only ended up liking Charlottesville, but I also fell for its bakeries, music venues, history, and residents in a big way.

 On my first trip, I stayed at Keswick Hall, with its Pete Dye-designed golf course, and spa.
 This luxury resort was formerly a mansion and estate built in 1912 for Mr. and Mrs. Robert B. Crawford.
 A series of five different owners would call the mansion home until it evolved into the resort we see today.

 Sir Bernard Ashley, the widower of Laura Ashley bought the 600-acre property for 5.5 million and whipped the tired old estate into a world-class destination.
-Needless to say, I felt spoiled staying in this level of opulence.
+Needless to say, I felt spoiled staying at this level of opulence.

 I spent two days driving the country roads and walking Charlottesville’s downtown area to get to know the lay of the land.
 The setting is at the foot of the peaceful Blue Ridge Mountains.
-Thick with healthy looking forests these hills look more like a national park than a recreation, food, and wine destination.
+Thick with healthy-looking forests these hills look more like a national park than a recreation, food, and wine destination.

 Vibrant Downtown Mall

 The arts scene is alive and well in Charlottesville and can be witnessed on the pedestrian-friendly Downtown Mall.
 At one end I found the Sprint Pavilion where dozens of free concerts are held on Fridays throughout the warm months.

 Paid performances are held at the Pavilion also.
 See acts like Garrison Keillor’s Prairie Home Companion, Young The Giant, Stephen Stills&Judy Collins, and even the Top Of The Hops Beer Fest at this urban hot spot.